Cookie Notice

 Saves the visitors preferences selected in the cookie banner

-b) Google Analytics
+III.
+Google Analytics

-The data collected by the cookies regarding the use of our Services (including your IP address) are usually transferred to a Google server in the USA and stored there (see additional information for users in the European Economic Area below in this section).
+The data collected by the cookies regarding the use of our Services (including your IP address and your device/browser) are usually transferred to a Google server in the USA and stored there.
+Google Analytics also collects your IP address to ensure the security of the service and to provide us as the website operator with information about the country, region or location from which the respective user originates (so-called ‘IP location determination’).

 You can prevent the collection of data through the Google Analytics cookie by adjusting your browser settings accordingly.
-However, this may affect the ability to use of our website/services.
+However, this may affect the ability to use our website/services.

 In order to ensure anonymized collection of IP addresses we use the code “_anonymizeIp()”.
 Therefore, before your IP address is transmitted to Google’s servers in the USA, it is sent to a Google server in the EU (or in another member state of the EEA), where it is shortened by removing the last octet of the IP address prior to its storage so that it cannot be traced to a specific person.
 Only then the shortened IP address sent to a Google server in the USA and stored there.